 Add the dry ingredients to the wet and mix with the paddle attachment for 8 minutes to form a thick batter.

-Remove the plastic wrap and mist the top of the bread with water.
+Remove the plastic wrap and liberally spray the top of the bread with water.
 Sprinkle rolled oats over the top and mist with water again to help them adhere.
+Notice the dough hasn’t risen much.
+That is normal for this recipe, but you should get a nice oven spring.

-Place in the oven on the preheated pizza stone and bake for 30 minutes.
+Score the dough.
+I like to make one long slash down the center.
+Place in the oven on the preheated pizza stone and bake for 20 minutes.

-Remove from the oven and cool in the pan for 5 minutes before placing the loaf on a cooling rack.
-Let it cool down for 10 minutes then gently peel off the parchment paper.
+Remove from the oven and place the loaf on a cooling rack.
+If you used parchment paper, let it cool down for 10 minutes then gently peel it off.

-This bread needs plenty of time to set, at least 5-6 hours!
+This bread needs plenty of time to set, at least 8 hours!
 Even better, leave it covered at room temperature overnight and slice in the morning.
-Resist the urge to cut into it right away, or the bread will be wet and gummy in the center.
+Resist the urge to cut into it right away, or the bread will be gummy in the center.

 Your patience will be rewarded.
 Here’s the crumb shot!